RealityStop/ecslite-EventBus/README.md

   private void OnHealthChanged(EcsPackedEntityWithWorld packed, ref HealthChangedEvent item)
   {
-    // update the scrollbar, and we already have the event passed, so there is no need for pools.
+    // update the healthbar.
+The event instance data is passed as a parameter, and can be directly used.
   }

   //Terminating: